vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   Show group info.

 `group cgparams ls` [*options*] *name* [*parameters...*]
-  List CGroup parameters for group *name*.
+  List cgroup parameters for group *name*.
 If no *parameters* are provided, all configured parameters are listed.

     `-H`, `--hide-header`